-The sanctions have caused Iran to be viewed by international firms as "radioactive," causing many international firms to exit the Iranian market even if doing so (for non-U.S. firms) is not required by any U.N. sanction.
+The sanctions have caused Iran to be viewed by international firms as "radioactive," causing many international firms to exit the Iranian market even if doing so is not required by any sanction.
+Neither the U.S. ban on trade and investment with Iran, nor U.N. sanctions, nor European Union sanctions on Iran, ban trade with Iran in all civilian goods.
 Many experts believe that, over time, the efficiency and output of Iran's economy will decline as foreign expertise departs and Iran attracts alternative investment from or imports goods from less capable foreign companies.
-On the other hand, travelers to Iran say many foreign products, including U.S. products such as Apple I-Phones, are readily available in Iran, suggesting that such products are being reexported to Iran from neighboring countries.
 Examples of major non-U.S. companies discontinuing business with Iran include the following: